dustinpfister/blog_posts/_posts/phaser-groups.md

 ### 2.1 - Just creating a Group, and adding a single child

-So for starters a very basic example might be to juts create a single Group instance, and add a single display object to it.
+So for starters a very basic example might be to just create a single Group instance, and add a single display object to it.
 To do this I just need to call game.add.group, and save the reference to it in a variable.
 At which point I can add a display object to the group with the add method of the Group instance.

 ```js
 // create a group with game.add.group